tcmoorer/CSCI-215/04 - Arrays and Loops/README.md

 # Section 4 - Arrays and Loops

-## Overview
+## Learning Outcomes
 Arrays and loops are an essential constructs in the majority of programing languages.
 The ability to define a list of values and iterate over the list performing operations is a critical skill to master.
+- **Arrays** - syntax, functions, sorting, conversions
+- **Loops** - `for` and `while` loops

-## Content Links
+## Resources
 - Arrays - <https://www.w3schools.com/js/js_arrays.asp>
 - Array Functions - <https://www.w3schools.com/js/js_array_methods.asp>
 - Array Sorting - <https://www.w3schools.com/js/js_array_sort.asp>